Last updated on September 9th, 2022

 - Any hormonal disorder

-- Any damage to the endocrine gland due to endocrine disorder
+- Any damage to the endocrine gland due to an endocrine disorder

 - Changes in body and metabolic diseases